isikacek/awk-it/README.md

 # awk-it
-AWK It! - interactive AWK completion in Emacs
+Interactive AWK completion in Emacs.

 AWK It! allows you to see AWK output as you are typing the script; it sends selected region to awk and uses yasnippet as interactive UI.